 Hi, I’m Elise (she/her), Placecraft founder.

 I grew up in a two-bedroom farmhouse about four miles from the village of Paw Paw, Michigan.
 We were surrounded by farmland, little lakes, and a pumpkin patch ran by “Granny Goodwitch”.
-My lovely parents still live in our home, and remnants of the childhood I shared with my sister—the raspberry patch, chicken coop, wood burning boiler, and tree forts where we pretended to be Laura and Mary Ingalls—remain.
+My lovely parents still live in our home, and remnants of the childhood I shared with my sister—the raspberry patch, chicken coop, wood boiler, and tree forts where we pretended to be Laura and Mary Ingalls—remain.
 We ran muddy and ragged over our seven acres and occasionally took the commuter train to Chicago (!) for big city escapes to take in the museums, lakefront parks, and The Magnificent Mile.

 As a kid, I loved the contrast between country and city places and the relative ease with which we could transition between both.
 I felt most free and alive in both the wide open spaces of my country home, and also while navigating the connected and crowded sidewalk networks of Chicago.